gabrielhezron18-hue/GHM-Smart-Market-/README.md

 - HTML for structuring the pages
 - CSS for designs
 - MySQL for data storage
+- laptop and softwares like visual studio code and xampp which has mysql and host the web pages.

 # How to run
 1. Install XAMPP